A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Numerical discretization of the hyperbolic operator

 We also consider the wave-propagation method \cite{leveque:2002}, which provides an elegant and effective scheme for the discretization of systems including (possibly) non-conservative terms.
 The one-dimensional first order wave-propagation method reads \cite{pelanti:2014}

-where $\boldsymbol{\mathcal{A}}^{\pm}\Delta\mathbf{Q}_{j\mp1/2}$ are the so called fluctuations at the interface between cells $j$ with state variables $\mathbf{q}_{j}$ and $j+1$ with state variables $\mathbf{q}_{j+1}$.
+where $\boldsymbol{\mathcal{A}}^{\pm}\Delta\mathbf{q}_{j\mp1/2}$ are the so-called fluctuations at the interface between cells $j$ with state variables $\mathbf{q}_{j}$ and $j+1$ with state variables $\mathbf{q}_{j+1}$.
 Note that the formulation \eqref{eq:wave_propagation} fits into the path-conservative formalism \cite{delorenzo:2018}, which we will briefly recall in Section \ref{sec:BR_path_conservative}.
 The fluctuations are computed solving local Riemann problems by means of suitable Riemann solvers.
 Following the discussion at the beginning of Section \ref{ssec:Riemann_solvers}, the structure of the solution defined by the Riemann solver can be expressed in general by a set of $M$ jumps $\boldsymbol{\mathcal{W}}^{(l)}, l=1 \dots M$ associated with the waves and corresponding speed $s^{(l)}$.
+The sum of the waves must be equal to the initial jump in the vector $\mathbf{q}$ of the system variables.
+Moreover, for any variable of the model system governed by a conservative equation (including total mixture energy), the solver must guarantee that the initial jump in the associated ﬂux function is recovered by the sum of the waves multiplied by the corresponding speeds.
 The fluctuations are then computed as \cite{pelanti:2014}

 where